Global mobility extends much further into the personal lives of employees

 Competitive advantages can be achieved by reviewing program demographics and designing strategies for broader talent pools.
 In addition, creating broader educational and communication plans for audience expansion and penetration can hold great potential.

-Diversifying global mobility policies and programs for wider applications will help to ensure that key I&D objectives have a place and voice at the table.
+Diversifying global mobility policies and programs for wider applications will help to ensure that key D&I objectives have a place and voice at the table.
 Seeking out and valuing diversity in all its forms will ensure that all talents are fully utilized and aligned with the organization’s talent, culture, brand and business development goals.

 Interested in Learning More About Odyssey?